-Here are some tips on creating a habitat in your backyard for our precious local wildlife.
-Planting natives will encourage both native birds and animals to visit.
-Happy planting!
+Here are some tips on creating habitat in your backyard for our precious local wildlife.
+Planting native flora encourages native birds and animals to visit and helps them survive habitat loss.

 Backyard Habitat Species Guide

-23 native plant species have been selected for our Backyard Habitat program.
-The plants have stickers with the species' names on them.
+A number of different native plant species have been selected for our Backyard Habitat program.

 - Prepare the site